 Colonial Penn Life Insurance $9.95 Per Month Reviews

-Colonial Penn’s 995 plan is guaranteed acceptance of life insurance products with limited underwriting and smaller death benefits that accumulate cash value.
+Colonial Penn’s 995 plan is guaranteed the acceptance of life insurance products with limited underwriting and more minor death benefits that accumulate cash value.
 Unlike term life coverage.
 The problem with the $9.95 life insurance plan is the older you are, the less coverage you have to pay for funeral expenses.

 For example, $9.95 at age 50 could be worth $1,786 in life insurance.
 However, The same $9.95 life insurance plan could be worth $560 in life insurance at age 75, which is a ripoff when the average cost of a funeral is around $15,000.

 Use our calculator to compare Colonial Penn life insurance rates with life insurance quotes from other insurance companies.